 My fascination with the paranormal was kindled long before I started reading woowoo books—hell, probably even before I could read.
 Mostly, I blame the seventies for my strange obsessions.

-It was the age of magic and innocence, other-worldly spectacle and paranormal possibilities, talking animals and cars, aliens, ghosts and witches intermingling with ordinary humans.
+It was an era of magic and innocence, of other-worldly spectacle and paranormal possibilities, talking animals and cars, aliens, ghosts and witches intermingling with ordinary humans.
 Well, at least on TV it was.
 Like most American kids, I received a large part of my early education while plopped down in front of the tube—an actual tube, an old-school console television from yesteryear.

 I loved watching reruns of Bewitched, I Dream of Jeannie, Mr. Ed, The Flying Nun, and The Ghost and Mrs. Muir.
 It seemed feasible that wiggling one’s nose could produce any desired effect—I mean, shouldn’t that be possible?
 I sure wanted it to be.
 The Magic Garden and H.R.
 Pufnstuf, whose creators were clearly experimenting with drugs, planted little seeds of altered reality into my impressionable young mind.
 And I found an exotic bounty of suprahuman inspiration in The Bionic Woman, The Incredible Hulk, Wonderwoman, Shazam! and Isis.
 Really, it doesn’t get much better than Isis—an ordinary chick transformed into an uber-powerful goddess.